 How Positive Wellbeing Psychology can help?

 ● Our psychologists understand that a range of factors may impact our mental health and functional limitations.
-Our psychologists are trained to find relevant history, early on in therapy that allows us to further understand and learn about your personal journey.
+Our psychologists are trained to find relevant history, early on in therapy that allows us to further understand and learn about your journey.
 We place you as the expert in your life experiences.

-● We assess individual’s history and therapy goals/needs before we collaboratively set a detailed plan of action for therapy.
+● We assess an individual’s history and therapy goals/needs before we collaboratively set a detailed plan of action for therapy.
 Our psychologists often provide suggestions on potential goals early on in therapy, based on the information you have provided to help improve life satisfaction.